-Discover the full insider trade history of IPI, a listed equity based in Italy.
-Shares trade on IT IT, under the oversight of Consob.
-Operating in the Food & Agriculture sector, IPI has recorded 17 public disclosures.
-The latest transaction was disclosed on 8 May 2026 — Other.
+Track the IPI stock price and the full management transaction log of the company, a listed issuer based in Italy.
+Shares are listed on IT IT, under the oversight of Consob.
+Operating in the Food & Agriculture sector, IPI has logged 17 insider filings.
+Market capitalisation: €459m.
+The latest transaction was reported on 8 May 2026 (Other).
 Among the most active insiders: Unknown.
-Every trade is openly available.
+The full history is openly available.

 17 of 17 declarations